If you have TRICARE or health coverage through the VA, you might be wondering if you need to enroll in Medicare.

 If you have VA benefits, you do not need to enroll in Medicare to keep them even though Medicare and the VA recommend having both.

-Opting to have just the VA as coverage, you can also face late enrollment penalties if you delay enrolling into Medicare.
+Opting to have just the VA as coverage, you can also face late enrollment penalties if you delay enrolling in Medicare.

 Additional coverage, like Supplements or Advantage Plans, may not be necessary but can provide more options and better coverage.